BibTeX

 | ML/AI Application; Art | 2025 @ University of Washington | Python; JavaScript |

-How I Perceive It augments machine visual interpretation with human memory, shifting from superficial
+How I Perceive It augments machine visual interpretation with human memory, shifting from superficial seeing to

 deep perceiving.
-Although today’s vision language models can generate image captions with a degree of
+Although today’s vision language models can generate image captions with a degree of subjectivity, they

-subjectivity, they still struggle to explain the experiential basis of such subjectivity.
-Machines can see, but
+still struggle to explain the experiential basis of such subjectivity.
+Machines can see, but they do not perceive as

-they do not perceive as humans do, who link perception with prior experience and memory.
-This work explores how
+humans do, who link perception with prior experience and memory.
+This work explores how individual memory may

-individual memory may participate in machine visual interpretation through analogical reasoning.
+participate in machine visual interpretation through analogical reasoning.

 Like Funes, as described by Jorge Luis Borges in Funes the Memorious, a machine may remember too much to